TEG-Know

 People involved

-Francesca Muntoni, University of Hamburg (contact person)
+Francesca Siems-Muntoni, University of Hamburg (contact person)

 Simone Dunekacke, FU Berlin